 I have degrees in Cultural Anthropology from the University of Virginia (MA) where I was a Commonwealth Fellow for Doctoral Studies and George Mason University (BA, Lambda Alpha), where I was part of the earliest cohort in what is now the School of Integrative Studies.
 I've received art training and soul-rounding from continuing ed coursework at RISD, Parsons and The Art Students League.
 From 2009-2012 I served on the Board of Directors for the Southern Foodways Alliance during which time the the organization produced The Global South and The Cultivated South symposia.
 I've also regularly served as a juror to the National Endowment of the Arts (Folk & Traditional Arts) and several state arts councils.
 From 2015-2017 I served on the inaugural Steering Committee of the American Institute for Architecture's Social Science Research & Architecture Committee, part of the Best Practices Division of the New York City chapter where we regularly produced radical, provocative and pragmatic programs for the industry.
-November 2018 marked my launch of a dinner series for urban arborists, plant pathologists, botanists, creative cooks, designers and writers called, Branch Union ((A Tree Dinner)).
+November 2018 marked my launch of dinners by and for urban arborists, plant pathologists, botanists, creative cooks, designers and writers called, Branch Union ((A Tree Dinner)).

 I live in New York City with my husband and our son.